AdobeDocs/experience-platform.en/help/destinations/catalog/http-destination.md

 ## Destination attributes {#attributes}

-During the [[!UICONTROL Select attributes]](../ui/activate-destinations.md#select-attributes) step, when [activating segments](../ui/activate-destinations.md) to an [!DNL HTTP] destination, we recommend that you select a unique identifier from your [union schema](../../profile/home.md#profile-fragments-and-union-schemas).
+In the [[!UICONTROL Select attributes]](../ui/activate-destinations.md#select-attributes) step, when [activating segments](../ui/activate-destinations.md) to an [!DNL HTTP] destination, Adobe recommends that you select a unique identifier from your [union schema](../../profile/home.md#profile-fragments-and-union-schemas).
 Select the unique identifier and any other XDM fields that you want to export to the destination.

 ## Exported data {#exported-data}